TRAINING WITH HUNTER'S HEART

 CHOOSE YOUR TARGET ODOR

-By default, students search for a cocktail of all 6 scents used in nosework competition for pet dogs (birch + anise + clove + wintergreen + pine + cypress).
-Email us if you want to learn to search for scent you bring e.g. teeth for Search and Rescue, handler scented glove, keys, antlers, truffles, etc..
-Dogs can learn to detect almost any scent (as long as it's safe).
+Most students search for a cocktail of scents used in nosework competition for pet dogs (birch, anise, clove, wintergreen, pine and cypress).
+Dogs can learn to detect almost any scent (as long as it's safe), including a handler scented glove or keys, antlers, truffles, snakeskin, etc..
 It's up to you!

 CANINE GOOD NEIGHBOUR (CGN) TESTS